Jewish News: Ownership

-Controversies
+The Foundation supported this ambition as a means to ensure that the British Jewish community could continue to rely on the Jewish News to provide high quality news and information for the Community, reflective of the broad range of views across that community, with balance as well as complete transparency and freedom from individual influence.
+Financial commitments from around a dozen donors from across the community who shared that vision, including the previous owners of the Jewish News, were obtained and agreements for the transfer of the newspaper and its associated website were completed in October 2020.
+At around the same time, the name of the Foundation was changed from The Kessler Foundation to The Jacob Foundation.
+This change signified the end of the near 40-year relationship between the Foundation, the Jewish Chronicle and the Kessler family.

+Libel case

 In February 2018, Jewish News lost a libel case brought by Baroness Warsi over allegations that she has sought to excuse the actions of Islamic State terrorists.
-The article, written by Richard Kemp, also claimed she had objected to action being taken against British Muslims who murder and rape for the group, which Warsi said was “untrue and offensive”.
+The article, written by Richard Kemp, also claimed she had objected to action being taken against British Muslims who murder and rape for the group, which Warsi said was "untrue and offensive".
 Jewish News accepted that the article was false: it apologised and was ordered to pay damages of £20,000 and legal costs.

 Israel policy conference

-In June 2015, Jewish News organised its inaugural UK-Israel Shared Strategic Challenges Conference.
-Through a series of panels and keynote addresses, the day-long event in Parliament explored issues relating to Israeli politics and the "two-state solution", responses to the rise of ISIL and countering radicalisation.
-Politicians, journalists, government officials and representatives of the major think tanks heard speakers included then Israeli deputy prime minister Silvan Shalom, Opposition Leader Isaac Herzog, Yesh Atid leader Yair Lapid as well as UK Middle East Minister Tobias Ellwood and Charles Farr, the Home Office's counter terrorism chief.
+In June 2015, Jewish News co-organised a UK-Israel Shared Strategic Challenges Conference.
+Speakers at the day-long event in Parliament included then Israeli deputy prime minister Silvan Shalom, Opposition Leader Isaac Herzog, Yesh Atid leader Yair Lapid as well as UK Middle East Minister Tobias Ellwood and Charles Farr, the Home Office's counter terrorism chief.